DavidJMartinProjects/DavidJMartinProjects-microservice-ecosystem/readme.txt

 skaffold init --skip-build --force

 *** JIB CONFIG ***
-to point skaffold to the local docker image build by Jib, add the below to the generated skaffold.yaml
+to point skaffold to the local docker image built by Jib, add the below to the generated skaffold.yaml

 build:
   artifacts: